 Slip & Fall Injury

-When you step foot on someone else’s property, whether it belongs to an individual or a corporation, you expect to be safe and free from dangers.
+When you step foot on someone else’s property, whether it belongs to an individual or a corporation, you expect to be safe and from dangers.
 But that’s not always the case, as innocent victims suffering serious slip and fall injuries is commonplace throughout Tennessee.

 Were you or someone you love hurt in a slip and fall accident on another person’s or party’s property?
 If so, you need an experienced and aggressive slip and fall accident law firm on your side.
 We’ve fought for the rights of victims like you for the past two decades, and we know what it takes to win.
-Get in touch with us today for a free slip and fall injury consultation by submitting an online contact form or by calling us at (865) 470-4770.
+Get in touch with us today for a slip and fall injury consultation by submitting an online contact form or by calling us at (865) 470-4770.

 What Responsibilities Do Property Owners Have to Protect Guests?